Definition of Fringe Benefits

 - Employee stock options

-- Education assistance up to certain limit
+- Education assistance up to the certain limit

 - Discounts from retail-employer